Mastaba of Kaninisut: Location

 The Mastaba of Kaninisut lies in the Giza West Field, the western cemetery of Giza.
 There are clearly planned fields of mastabas to the east and west of the Great Pyramid.
 The closest relatives of Khufu, the owner of the Great Pyramid, were buried in the East Field and high officials and dignitaries were buried in the West Field.
 Through this privilege, the deceased could be included in the conceptual world of the royal afterlife and receive the necessary offerings via the funerary cult operated from the royal mortuary temple.
 Construction, alignment and decoration of the individual private tombs reflected the contemporary cultural hierarchy.
-During Khufu's reign a total of 77 tombs were built in the two grave fields and numerous graves were added in later times.
+During Khufu's reign, a total of 77 tombs were built in the two grave fields and numerous graves were added in later times.
 The regular arrangement of the individual mastabas indicates that they were constructed altogether.
 Apparently the completed mastabas were handed over undecorated to their owners, who were responsible for any further decoration.
 The mastaba of Kaninisut is located in the westernmost part of its section of the cemetery, which is referred to as a cemetery "en échelon" on account of the arrangement of its tombs.

 Discovery and sale of the cult chamber

-In 1902, the Giza West Field was divided into three parallel sections for each of the nations which had been granted an excavation concession - from east to west, the United States, the Kingdom of Italy and the German Empire.
-Between 1903 and 1907 Georg Steindorff undertook three excavation campaigns.
+In 1902, the Giza West Field was divided into three parallel sections for each of the nations which had been granted an excavation concession - from east to west, the United States, Italy, and the German Empire.
+Between 1903 and 1907, Georg Steindorff undertook three excavation campaigns.
 In 1911, Steindorff and Hermann Junker, who had previously excavated in Nubia, decided to swap their concessions.
 Thus, the Austrian Academy of Sciences took over the German concession at Giza.

 On 10 January 1913, Hermann Junker and his colleagues discovered the Mastaba of Kaninisut.
-Shortly thereafter it was decided that that cult chamber would be sold to the Kunsthistorisches Museum in Vienna, so that it could be displayed there as a typical example of Old Kingdom funerary architecture.
+Shortly thereafter, it was decided that that cult chamber would be sold to the Kunsthistorisches Museum in Vienna, so that it could be displayed there as a typical example of Old Kingdom funerary architecture.
 Hermann Junker remarked that "The entire chamber is in every respect so beautiful and instructive that I consider it pre-eminently suitable for being transferred to Vienna."

 The Viennese industrialist Rudolf Maass covered the costs of the sale and transfer - around 30,000 krone.
 On 27 January 1914, the k.u.k.
 Oberstkämmerer and the Egyptian antiquities service signed off on the sale.
 The cult chamber was removed over the course of a month and was transported to Vienna in 32 crates with a total weight of 65 tonnes.
 They began to arrive at Vienna in July 1914.

-Due to the First World War and the poor economic situation after the war, the reconstruction of the cult chamber did not occur for more than ten years.
+Due to the First World War and the poor economic situation after the war, the reconstruction of the cult chamber did not occur for more than 10 years.
 The rebuilt cult chamber was first made accessible to the public on 17 June 1925.